evancz/elm-architecture-tutorial/README.md

   7. [List of GIF fetchers](http://evancz.github.io/elm-architecture-tutorial/examples/7.html)
   8. [Pair of animating squares](http://evancz.github.io/elm-architecture-tutorial/examples/8.html)

 This tutorial will really help!
-It it will bring out the concepts and ideas necessary to get to make examples 7 and 8 super easy.
+It will bring out the concepts and ideas necessary to get to make examples 7 and 8 super easy.
 Investing in the foundation will be worth it!

 One very interesting aspect of the architecture in all these programs is that it *emerges* from Elm naturally.
 The language design itself leads you towards this architecture whether you have read this document and know the benefits or not.
 I actually discovered this pattern just using Elm and have been shocked by its simplicity and power.